seacunilever/bipode-nextflow/docs/usage.md

 Recommended settings:

-- Use `--precompile-model` when running on shared file systems (e.g., HPC clusters, Cloud with shared FS like Fusion)
+- Use `--precompile-model` when running on shared file systems (e.g., HPC clusters, Cloud with shared filesystem like Fusion)

   - Required: Must have a shared file system accessible to all processes
   - Benefits: